ElvisTheCoder/FitnessApp/README.md

 # FitnessApp
 Using Chat Gpt-3 make an app:
 	• Will record records on lifts and find progression overtime.
 	• It will compute ratios compared to lifts.
 	• U can record lifts.
-	• U can add what type of rep it is: rpe, pause, chains, bands, ect
+	• U can add what type of rep it is: rpe, pause, chains, bands, ect.
 	• Record your fitness plans.
 	• Record macros.
-	• Can find patterns to find out solutions to platues
+	• Can find patterns to find out solutions to platues.
-	• Make money by subscription
+	• Make money by subscription.
-	• Allow youtubers to sell programs
+	• Allow youtubers to sell programs.

 Fitness, Finance,  Fashion App
 	• Gives levels to each subjects and gives average level